 The Emporia State University Department of Residential Life is committed to providing a safe environment in the residence halls.
-Students are made aware of safety concerns as well as tips on prevention through floor meetings and presentations.
+Students are made aware of safety concerns as well as tips on prevention through floor meetings, building signs, and email communication.
 Residence halls are secured 24 hours a day.
-Over extended breaks, all residence hall doors will be accessible only by card access or override keys.
+All residence hall doors will be accessible only by card access or override keys.
 While there are many safeguards in place for residence hall students, each student must do his/her part to assure a safe and secure environment by adhering to the safety related policies and procedures.